 Baking Instructions

-- Optional: If you would like to coat your pizza with olive oil and some oregano or seasoning of your choice before putting it into the oven, now is the time to do that.
+- Optional: coat the pizza dough with olive oil and some oregano or seasoning of your choice before putting it into the oven.

 - 2:45 PM- After the 20 minutes is up, pull your pan(s) out of the oven and place the pizza directly on.
 Bake for 10 minutes.